digawp/oils/README.md

 1. Create a spinoff library

-        django-admin.py startproject --template=https://github.com/9gix/oils/zipball/project-template -n Makefile <project-name>
+        django-admin.py startproject --template=https://github.com/9gix/oils/zipball/project-template -n Makefile,README.md <project-name>

-    You can change the template path to your own copy of project-template if you are making changes to it and want to test it out.
+    You can change the template path to your own copy of `project-template` if you are making changes to it and want to test it out.

 2. Open `requirements/base.pip` in your spinoff library directory and change the path to the directory where your local copy of OILS is located.